|Nutritional Guidelines (per serving)|

 Heat your griddle to medium-low and melt the butter on it.

 Soak a couple of slices of bread (but only as many your griddle can accommodate at once) in the custard while you count to ten.
 Flip them over and repeat.

 Carefully remove the soaked slices from the custard, letting the excess liquid drain into the dish, and transfer the bread to the griddle.
 Flip when the bottoms are golden brown.
-When the other sides are also golden brown, remove from the griddle.
+When the other sides are also golden brown, remove them from the griddle.

 Transfer the browned French toast to the oven and cook for 8 to 10 minutes or until the custard at the center is fully cooked.
 Serve right away.